geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 But other than that, there's some other cleanups.

 **Ignaciosica** [00:51:10]
-The thing with the...
+The thing with the..
 Sorry.
 For the views, is that here the parent view is replaced the child view?
 That was the question I had like two weeks ago.
 That difference from the schedule where the child view has preference over the parent view.